tslingl25/Cad-DE/README.md

 This took a while until I realized it is best to use the replicate tool.
 After I started useing the replicate tool on the bolts, things went way faster and I got this done in no time.

 ![image](https://user-images.githubusercontent.com/71349802/138946203-980d0098-3bb8-4afd-b215-9adea8609d87.png)

+# Description
+This assignment is create an acriylic multitools utilizeing drawings
+# Image

+# Evidence

+# Reflection